- Perform reliable case review with less bias and greater efficiency

 - National Association for Healthcare Quality (NAHQ): Approved by the National Association for Healthcare Quality for 11.75 CPHQ CE credits.

-Visit our seminar continuing education page for more information.
+Visit our event continuing education page for more information.

 The registration fee is $1,845 per attendee and includes: